praveenk999/LIPIDS/README.md

 ## Overview
 We provide:
 - Downloading Datasets
-- Code for training your own LIPID.
+- Code for training your own LIPIDs.
 - Get the best configuration among given finite options.

 ## Prepare Dataset for training
-We are using Blobby and Sculpture dataset to train LIPID.
+We are using Blobby and Sculpture dataset to train LIPIDs.
 You can download it from [PS_FCN](https://github.com/guanyingc/PS-FCN).
 Place data under `./data/datasets/`.

 ## Training
 Run below command to train your model.